-The occurrence of subsequent neoplasms as a late effect among childhood cancer survivors has been well-documented.
-Multiple studies have demonstrated that these cancers are a major source of morbidity and mortality for 30 years or longer after treatment [3; 266; 520; 536; 537; 538; 539; 540].
 The 30-year cumulative incidence is 20.5% for a subsequent neoplasm and 7.9% for a second malignant neoplasm (excluding nonmelanoma skin cancer) [7].
 The highest cumulative incidence is associated with Hodgkin lymphoma (18.4%); the incidence is similar for non-Hodgkin lymphoma and leukemia (5.8% and 5.6%, respectively) [7].

 The greatest risk factor for a subsequent neoplasm is radiation therapy (relative risk: 2.7), followed by female sex and childhood Hodgkin disease (relative risk: 1.5 for both), and older age at the time of childhood cancer diagnosis (relative risk: 1.3) [7].
 It is important to note, however, that changes to treatment protocols over time (e.g., the move to limited use of radiation therapy) may affect risk among children/adolescents treated within the past decade.
-Overall, the most frequently occurring subsequent solid tumors among childhood cancer survivors are breast, thyroid, and CNS cancers and soft-tissue sarcoma [7; 535].
+Overall, the most frequently occurring subsequent solid tumors among childhood cancer survivors are breast, thyroid, and CNS cancers and soft-tissue sarcoma [7; 543].

 The authors of one study sought to find the incidence and excess risk for breast cancer in women after chest radiation; differences between the clinical characteristics of breast cancer and the outcomes after therapy among these women and in the general population; and potential benefits and harms associated with breast cancer surveillance among women exposed to chest radiation.
 The cumulative incidence of breast cancer by 40 to 45 years of age ranged from 13% to 20%.
 The risk for breast cancer increased linearly with radiation dose.
-The evidence suggests that the characteristics of breast cancer in these women and the outcomes after diagnosis are similar to those of women in the general population [534].
+The evidence suggests that the characteristics of breast cancer in these women and the outcomes after diagnosis are similar to those of women in the general population [542].
 Authors of another study evaluated cumulative breast cancer risk in 1,230 female childhood cancer survivors treated with chest radiation.
 Survivors who were treated with lower delivered doses of radiation (2-20 Gy) to a large volume (i.e., whole-lung field) had a high risk (43.6%) of breast cancer.
 The cumulative incidence of breast cancer by 50 years of age was 30%, with a 35% incidence among Hodgkin lymphoma survivors.
-Breast cancerspecific mortality at 5 and 10 years was 12% and 19%, respectively [532].
+Breast cancerspecific mortality at 5 and 10 years was 12% and 19%, respectively [540].